 In the event of the loss of a financial instrument held in custody that is established pursuant to the UCITS Directive, and in particular pursuant to Article 18 of the UCITS Regulation, the Depositary shall promptly return financial instruments of the same type to the Management Company that is acting on behalf of the Fund, or shall promptly reimburse the corresponding amount to it.

 The Depositary shall not be liable if it can prove that the loss of a financial instrument held in custody has arisen as a result of an external event beyond its reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary pursuant to the UCITS Directive.

-In the event of a loss of financial instruments that are held in custody, the investors may assert liability claims against the Depositary either directly or indirectly via the Management Company, provided that this does not lead to a duplicating of redress claims or the unequal treatment of investors.
+In the event of a loss of financial instruments held in custody, the investors may assert liability claims directly against the Depositary or indirectly via the Management Company, provided this does not give rise to a duplication of redress claims or unequal treatment of investors.